-Maid rites, tavern burgers or loose meat sandwiches, are a super quick and easy dinner that your family is sure to love!
-They are a staple around here and for good reason!
+Maid-rites, tavern burgers or loose meat sandwiches, are a super quick and easy dinner that your family is sure to love.
+Maid-Rite restaurants are a staple in Iowa and throughout the Midwest, now you can have one of these classic sandwiches at home no matter where you live!

 If you are looking for a super simple dinner for a busy night, maid rites are definitely a great answer!
 They are one of those dinners that nobody complains about and it will likely take you longer to make the sides than the main dish.
 Plus they scale so easily, so they are perfect for parties too.